aleo-football-manager/serengeti/README.md

 3. Finishing a game (challenger)
 - Reveal your answer
+- Calculate the outcome, based on the two formations and some randomness.
-- Finish the geam and payout the wagers to you if the opponent guessed wrong or the opponent if they guessed right!
+- Finish the game and payout the wager to the winner.

 NOTE: Different function executions require different keys (player 1, player 2, multisig keys).
 For testing purposes, you can run the below to switch execution keys.